Thailand/Laos/Cambodia

 Morning:

-In the early morning, we depart by minivans for Doi Suthep, an icon of Chiang Mai.
+In the early morning, we will depart by minivans for Doi Suthep, an icon of Chiang Mai.
 Situated on a mountain, rising high above the city, this sacred pagoda offers a fabulous view of Chiang Mai and its surroundings.
-Here you will learn about the significant of this temple to Chiang Mai.
-We continue with our Group Leader to Wat Suan Dok, the Buddhist University, where we take a short walk around the temple to learn about its history and understand why it is revered as one of the city's most sacred sites.
-We learn more about Buddhism from the monks as we stop and take some time to chat with them.
+Here we will learn from the Group Leader about the significant of this temple to Chiang Mai.
+We will continue with our Group Leader to Wat Suan Dok, the Buddhist University, where we take a short walk around the temple to learn about its history and understand why it is revered as one of the city’s most sacred sites.
+We will learn more about Buddhism from the monks as we stop and take some time to chat with them.

 Lunch: